 For gel, it can be painted on the teeth or applied through a mouthguard.
 Foams are applied via a mouth guard, which is placed on your teeth for up to four minutes.
 Fluoride varnishes are exclusively painted on the teeth.

-Fluoride liquids and tablets are also available but have to be prescribed by your family doctor, pediatrician, or dentist.
+Fluoride liquids and tablets are also available but have to be prescribed by your doctor, pediatrician, or family dentist in Burlington.

 The above benefits have the following proceeding returns.